xmos/lib_ethernet/doc/rst/lib_ethernet.rst

 Instantiating Ethernet on the XCORE requires resources in terms of memory, threads (MIPS), ports and other resources.
 The amount required depends on the feature set of the MAC.
 The table below summarises the main requirements.

-.. list-table:: Ethernet XCORE resource usage
+.. list-table:: Ethernet MAC XCORE resource usage
  :header-rows: 1

  * - Configuration